coral-xyz/anchor/docs/src/tutorials/tutorial-3.md

 Often it's useful for a program to sign instructions.
 For example, if a program controls a token account and wants to send tokens to another account, it must sign.
-In Solana, this is done by specifying "signer seeds" on CPI (TODO: add link to docs).
+In Solana, this is done by specifying "signer seeds" on CPI.
 To do this using the example above, simply change `CpiContext::new(cpi_accounts, cpi_program)` to `CpiContext::new_with_signer(cpi_accounts, cpi_program, signer_seeds)`.

+For more background on signing with program derived addresses, see the official Solana [documentation](https://docs.solana.com/developing/programming-model/calling-between-programs#program-signed-accounts).

 ## Return values